bernie-skipole/indi/docs/source/usage/introduction.rst

 indiredis can be imported into your own scripts, rather than executed with python3 -m.
 This is particularly aimed at helping the developer create their own GUI's or controlling scripts, perhaps more specialised than the web client included.

-Two options are available:

-The data can be transferred between indiserver and redis.

-or

-The data can be transferred between indiserver and redis via an MQTT server.

 The indiredis package provides the following which can be used by your own script:

 **indiredis.inditoredis()**